 The school board, by majority vote, may assign fund balances to be used for specific purposes when appropriate.
-The board also delegates the power to assign fund balances to the following: .
-[Specify individual(s), such as the superintendent, business manager, etc., or an entity, such as the finance committee, authorized to make these assignments.]
+The board also delegates the power to assign fund balances to the following: Clerk.
 Assignments so made shall be reported to the school board on a monthly basis, either separately or as part of ongoing reporting by the assigning party if other than the school board.